Gambling, Guide

 Definition: Hot Numbers

-Statistical expectation: On a European wheel, each number is expected to appear about 13.5 times in 500 spins (500 ÷ 37 = 13.51).
-A number that has hit 20+ times in that same 500-spin window is flagged as “hot,” even though this is within the normal statistical range (95% confidence interval: 6–21 hits).
+On a European wheel, each number is expected to appear about 13.5 times in 500 spins (500 ÷ 37 = 13.51).
+A number that has hit 20+ times in that same window gets flagged as hot, even though this falls within the normal statistical range (95% confidence interval: 6–21 hits).
+A hot number is not more likely to hit on the next spin.
+It describes past frequency, nothing more.

 Definition: Cold Numbers